kjac/FormEditor/Docs/extend_field_advanced.md

 * The partial view(s) goes into the folder where your form template looks for field partials.
 See the [rendering section](render.md) for details.

 ## Project output
-The sample project references the [Umbraco Cms Core Binaries](https://www.nuget.org/packages/UmbracoCms.Core/) NuGet package.
+The sample project references the [Form Editor Binaries](https://www.nuget.org/packages/FormEditor.Binaries/) NuGet package, which has a dependency on the [Umbraco Cms Core Binaries](https://www.nuget.org/packages/UmbracoCms.Core/) NuGet package.
 That's why a bunch of Umbraco DLLs are found in the project output bin folder.
 Don't copy all of these to your site, or it will most likely explode.
 Please copy only the project output DLL (`My.Range.dll`).

 ## Rendering the field
 The partial views in the sample project are almost identical with the ones in the simple custom field sample, with the exception of using the configured field properties rather than hard-coded values for `min`, `max` and `step` in the input field.